bosicc/cluedologs/README.md

 cluedologs
 ==========

-This program is designed to track the moves of players in the Russian version of the game Cluedo.
+This program is designed to track the moves of players in the Ukrainian version of the game Cluedo.
 Allows you to mark the card players in the summary table.